Karla Sofen: Thunderbolts

-When Baron Zemo formed a group of villains to masquerade as heroes, Moonstone was broken out of the Vault and she reluctantly returned to villainy as Meteorite, a member of the Thunderbolts.
+When Baron Zemo formed a group of villains to masquerade as heroes, Sofen was broken out of the Vault and she reluctantly returned to villainy as Meteorite, a member of the Thunderbolts.

 Upon encountering a young victim of Arnim Zola's genetic manipulations, a youngster by the name of Jolt, Meteorite nudged Zemo into accepting her in the team.
 She soon became a mother figure to Jolt and used the enthusiasm to create a power-base inside the team, rallying the others behind her.
-Zemo exposed the true nature of the team, but Moonstone opposed Zemo, followed by MACH-1, Songbird and Jolt.
+Zemo exposed the true nature of the team, but Sofen opposed Zemo, followed by MACH-1, Songbird and Jolt.
 Zemo had brainwashed the Fantastic Four and the Avengers, but the small team of Thunderbolts, with the help of Iron Man, was able to defeat Zemo and Techno.
 After the battle the Thunderbolts had decided to pay for their crimes, but they were unwittingly teleported to an alternate dimension.

 In this world known as Kosmos, Moonstone led the team to safety from the Kosmosian army and eventually executed the Kosmosian Primotur to ensure their return to Earth.
 Inspired by Jolt, she made the Thunderbolts see that it would be preferable to work for their redemption as heroes, rather than to be in jail.
 After gaining fake identities for the team, she led them away from S.H.I.E.L.D. and the Lightning Rods, and she managed to defeat Graviton using her psychological skills, making Graviton see he was without a true goal and he was lacking vision.
 However, the Thunderbolts disagreed with her, for she merely thought of the present and did not care for the future consequences of her actions.
 When Hawkeye joined the team, claiming they would be pardoned if they followed the former member of the Avengers, she stepped down as leader.